mmattel/Raspberry-Pi-Setup/README.md

 [fan_control.service](https://github.com/mmattel/Raspberry-Pi-Setup/blob/main/fan_control/fan_control.service)

-While not mandatory, it is g good thing to check the minimum required value to turn on the fan speed.
+While not mandatory, it is g good thing to check the minimum speed required value to turn on the fan.

 To do so, configure the `calib_fan.py` script to identify the minimum speed.
 Use a low temperature so you can see it immediately.
 Check other values too.

-Note that you mandatory need a minimum temperature value with zero speed which is reachable when cooling down, else the fan will turn forever if it turns on once.
+Note that you mandatory need a minimum temperature / zero speed value pair which is reachable when cooling down, else the fan will turn forever if it turns on once.

 Use the minimum fan speed value and configure the `fan_control.py` script, set/change the temp/speed value pairs according your needs.